peberlein/legend_of_tilda/README.txt

  projectile 1
 GoriyaR    .5   3/2/1  (boomerangs can be blocked with any shield) GoriyaB    1    5/3/2
-Keese      .5   1/1/1  (can be killed by boomerang) LanmolaR   2    4/2/1  (centipedes, fast)
+Keese      .5   1/1/1  (blue, can be killed by boomerang) LanmolaR   2    4/2/1  (centipedes, fast)
 LanmolaB   2    8/4/2  (really fast)
 Likelike   1    9/5/3  (swallow hero, eats magic shield)